 In practice, however, that is rarely the case.
 That is because the explicit assumptions about growth and risk made by the valuer in preparing a DCF valuation will rarely match exactly the implicit assumptions reflected in the multiple at which transactions in the comparable businesses have taken place, which are in any event often difficult to observe.

 Nonetheless, the results of the two approaches should be broadly comparable, and it is good practice to seek to understand and rationalise the difference between the results.
 A substantial difference between the two could mean that the preparer of the DCF has made different assumptions from those of market participants.
 It could mean that the risk and growth profile of the comparable businesses is materially different from that of the subject asset.
 Whatever the reason, a comparison of the results of one valuation approach to those of the other, followed if necessary by revisiting the analysis and assumptions from which each flows, will generally lead to a more robust overall conclusion.

-It is for this reason that, when there is adequate information and it is proportionate to do so, a valuer should generally seek to pursue both approaches.
+It is for this reason that, in our view, when there is adequate information and it is proportionate to do so, a valuer should generally seek to pursue both approaches.
 In disputes in which different valuers have adopted different valuation approaches and have arrived at different conclusions, it can be more constructive to seek to understand why the difference in results arises and triangulate between them than to attempt to determine whether a multiples or DCF approach is more appropriate and reject outright the results of the approach that is not preferred.
 Of course, when arbitration tribunals are faced with such a situation, as they often are, the information required to do so is not always available.